theNewDynamic/aba-icc/_how-the-court-works/trial-and-appeal/index.md

 First step of a trial is to allow the Office of the Prosecutor (OTP) to present its evidence in order to prove the Accused’s guilt beyond a reasonable doubt.
 The Defense and Victims are allowed to questions the strength of the OTP evidence presented and/or support with additional evidence.
 Once the OTP’s case is concluded, the Accused and his/her defense team can present their own evidence.
 The OTP and Victims are allowed to question the strength of the Defense evidence as well.&nbsp;

-Once the trial is complete, the TC deliberates in secret, and must either find the Accused guilty or not guilty with written justifications for their decision, called a “judgement.”
+Once the trial is complete, the TC deliberates in secret, and must either find the Accused guilty or not guilty with written justifications for their decision, called a “judgment.”